janursa/CppyABM/examples/Cppy/README.md

 - `python script.py outout`: execution with outputs

 The model includes the implementation file located in the Cpp folder and the policy model located in the Pyy folder.

+To execute the visualization after outputs are available,
+- `python monitor_script.py` within the folder that contains the outputs